selmasorguc/JAP-Task-1-Movie-app/README.md

 4. In other Terminal window navigate to client folder and run ng serve

-5. Try out the JAP Task 1 Movie App
+5. Try out the JAP Task 1 Movie App on https://localhost:4200/